Skip to content

 The three papers.

 ELCOMBO is the math at one point.
 MUCHO is the map and the shrinkage rule that moves a player across it as their data accumulates.
-MOTA is the action-pricing layer that consumes a MUCHO posterior.
+MOTA is the action-pricing layer that consumes a MUCHO posterior and outputs a growth rate per hour.
 Read in order; each builds on the previous.
+Everything else the platform does — schedule selection, stable settlement — is a one-line consequence of these three.

 1. Generative model